Cultural Muslims: Sweden

 Scholar Åke Sander claimed in 1992 that at most 40–50% of the people of Muslim background in Sweden "could reasonably be considered to be religious", and in 2004, based on discussions and interviews with Muslim leaders, concerning second-generation Muslims born and raised in Sweden that "it does not seem that the percentage they consider to be religious Muslims in a more qualified sense exceeds fifteen percent, or perhaps even less".
 Sander re-stated in 2004 that "we do not think it unreasonable to put the figure of religious Muslims in Sweden at the time of writing at close to 150,000".
 According to Göran Larsson a "great majority of people with a Muslim cultural background are as secular or irreligious".

-Tunisia

-A significant segment of Tunisians have been described as nominal or cultural Muslims.
-Yet, there is no reliable data on the number of practicing Muslims.

 Turkey

-In a poll conducted by Sabancı University in 2006 16% of Turkish Muslims said they were "extremely religious", 39% said they were "somewhat religious", and 32% said they were "not religious".
+In a poll conducted by Sabancı University in 2006 16% of Turkish Muslims said they were "extremely religious"', 39% said they were "somewhat religious", and 32% said they were "not religious".

-Many ethnic Turkish people are either cultural or non-practicing Muslims, and many cultural or non-practicing Turkish Muslims tend to be politically secular.
-Many of the Turkish people only attend mosques on special occasions (such as for weddings, funerals, and community gatherings), according to a 2012 survey by Pew Research Center, 19% of Turkish Muslims say that they attend Friday prayer once a week and 23% say they never visit their local mosque.
+Many ethnic Turkish people are either cultural or non-practicing Muslims, and many cultural or non-practicing Turkish Muslims tend to be politically secular or kemalist Many of the Turkish people only attend mosques on special occasions (such as for weddings, funerals, and community gatherings), according to a 2012 survey by Pew Research Center, 19% of Turkish Muslims say that they attend Friday prayer once a week and 23% say they never visit their local mosque.
 In general, "Turkish Islam" is considered to be "more moderate and pluralistic" compared to the Middle Eastern-Islamic societies.